1476523/GUI-PalDefender-up/README.md

 ## About []()

-<br>This program is to prevent incorrect updates,
+This program is to prevent incorrect updates,
 <br>Lock the updated folder and back up the original archive,
 <br>Crawl the latest archives and replace the existing ones.
 <br>